Tazinho/AlmostRandom/content/home/about.md

 Besides this job, I am about to finish my PhD thesis at the [UKE](https://www.uke.de/) about tissue outcome prediction of acute ischemic stroke patients.

 In the past, I have worked a lot in parallel in business and research.
 Due to the overlap and the often similar technical requirements of the projects I developed a general interest in higher level programming languages for dealing with data.
-Through this I met a lot of cool people and and interesting people and collected ideas for small side projects every now and then.
+Through this I met a lot of cool people and collected ideas for small side projects every now and then.
 Some of them can be found on this site.